Jason0429/image-processing/README.md

 # Image Processing by Jason & Elvin

 This is a program that processes .ppm, .bmp, .png, and .jpeg files and has the ability to load, manipulate, and export images.

+## <u>Changes for Assignment 6</u>

+* `Downscaling`
+    * A new command was created to handle downscaling whose constructor took in two dimensions for the new image.
+To accommodate the two inputs, a new case was added in our switch statement in the `Features` implementation to request the user to provide the new dimensions.

 ## <u>Updates</u>